PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 2. Pelican Universal Kayak Carrier Kit - Best for Mixed Transport

-- Works on bare roof or existing racks
+• Works on bare roofs or existing rack systems

 3. Codinter Kayak Roller - Best Solo Loading Assistant